Merry Christmas 2010!

 Now, an update on all the Mazza Monkey happenings:

-Cassidy turned 17 this year and started her Senior year in high school this past August.
-It has really been a banner year for Cassidy as she looks ahead to college life.
 Highlights from the year include hanging out with friends at Forest Home Winter Camp, getting her driver's license, an April trip with Mom and Dad to Washington DC, a great night at her Junior Prom, rocking the SAT test, and playing violin with the San Diego Symphony as part of our church's annual holiday concert series.
 Cassidy was able to take a trip to Northern California with Paula and Emily to visit colleges in Sonoma and Monterey in August.
 She is currently considering a dual major in psychology and music.
 She is very interested in music therapy as a vocation and this past year has taught herself to play guitar, ukulele, and viola.

 It is hard to believe it, but our Emily is almost a teenager!
 She will turn 13 this coming January.
 Emily has had another great year, highlighted by her promotion to Junior High in June.
 She is now a 7th grader at Diegueno Middle School, where Paula attended during her childhood.
 Emily has shown an affinity for the dramatic arts and was able to take some theater classes with CYT this year.
 She is hoping to continue that this year and possibly audition for a couple of productions in San Diego's North County area.
-Other highlights from this year for Emily included a trip with Paula and Cassidy to see America's Got Talent, seeing Tim McGraw and Lady Antebellum with me and Ally, and a trip up to Los Angeles to see performances from the Grammy Nominations concert.
-Emily is looking forward to life as a teenager, getting her own Facebook page and hanging out with her friends at school and Fringe (the Junior High youth program at our church).

-Anthony had a rough start to 2010, having to spend some time at Children's Hospital due to an allergic reaction to poison oak.
-The rest of the year has been much better!
-Anthony turned 11 this year and celebrated in September by having a Nerf party with some of his friends.
-He is now in 5th grade at Flora Vista Elementary.
 Like his oldest sister, he has an affinity for music and is continuing to learn how to play guitar.
 He has learned songs by Switchfoot, Chris Tomlin and The Beatles this year.
 Anthony played Spring and Fall baseball this year and is looking forward to playing some flag football at the Y in 2011.
 Other highlights from 2010 include the Pilgrim Overnight (where he got to spend the night on a ship with his classmates), summer camp at Forest Home, and being a part of the SHOUT team at church.

+Alison turned 9 this past August.
+She is now in 4th grade and is quite the social butterfly.
+She loves to sing and write her own songs.
+She often sneaks away and spends some time noodling around on an old upright piano we have in our garage.
 As 2010 rides off into the sunset, we look forward to many more adventures in the coming year.
 I hope you enjoyed reading up on our adventures from this past year and I look forward to catching up with you in 2011.
 From the Mazza family to yours, Merry Christmas and Happy New Year!

 0 Comments: